-Graduation exercises will be under the control and direction of the building principal and the eighth grade sponsor (Veranna Bauske).
-Students who are found to be in good standing will be allowed to participate in promotion activities.
+Graduation exercises will be under the direction of the building principal and the eighth grade sponsor, Lisa Obregon.
+Students who are found to be in good standing will be allowed to participate in graduation.
 Good standing is defined to be no disciplinary action pending and all district debts paid.
-Students who achieve a cumulative GPA of 3.85 or higher in grades 7 and 8 will be given an honor cord to wear during promotion.
-Students who achieve a cumulative GPA of 4.0 in grades 7 and 8 will be given an academic medal and an honor cord to wear during promotion.
+Students who achieve all A's in grades 7 and 8 core classes (math, ELA, science, social studies) will be given an honor cord to wear during promotion.
+These students will also be recognized on our Honor Scholar wall in the door 2 hallway.